dkramer95/termux-action/README.md

 ## Installation
 `git clone https://github.com/dkramer95/termux-action`

-Run `termux-action-install` which will install the package and needed dependencies
+Run `install` which will install the scripts and needed dependencies

 ## Usage
 For [Termux:Boot](https://github.com/termux/termux-boot) users, a persistent notification will be created automatically and show on boot (*recommended*).
 To manually show notification, type `termux-action-notification`.
 This notification provides an entry point to the `termux-action-chooser` interface.
 The notification will remain in place unless you click the explicit 'close' button.